StevenTian0/myScheduler/README.md

 # MyScheduler

 MyScheduler is a web application designed to simplify and optimize your workload organization.
-Built using Java and TypeScript, MyScheduler empowers users to efficiently manage their tasks by inputting time blocks and workload details, allowing the application to intelligently allocate work periods on a dynamic scheduler.
+Built using Java and TypeScript, MyScheduler empowers users to efficiently manage their tasks by inputting time blocks and workload details, allowing the application to allocate work periods on a dynamic scheduler intelligently.

 ## Features

-- **Easy Input**: Input your available time blocks and workload details effortlessly.
+- **Easy Input**: Input effortlessly your available time blocks and workload details.
 - **Smart Scheduling**: MyScheduler's intelligent algorithm optimally allocates your tasks, ensuring efficient use of your time.
 - **Flexible Customization**: Tailor the scheduler to your preferences, adjusting for priorities and deadlines.
 - **User-Friendly Interface**: Intuitive UI makes MyScheduler a breeze to navigate and use.